 The Cadets, aged 10-18, joined Cadet Force Adult Volunteers (CFAVs) to collect litter during the tidy-up at the beach in the Scottish Borders, a bay situated at Verdant Leisure Park and close to the border with East Lothian as well as Cockburnspath, Cove and Dunglass.

 Due to Covid-19 restrictions, the environmental expedition was the first opportunity the Dunbar unit had got to say thank you to Verdant Leisure Park CEO Graham Hodgson, who donated 60 high visibility vests to the youth organisation.

 Dunbar Sea Cadets Commanding Officer and CFAV, Chief Petty Officer Martin Galloway, said:

 The Sea Cadets have been involved with this beach clean in partnership with the Pease Bay Leisure Park.
 The company that donated our high visibility jackets - Verdant Leisure – who own the park, donated them free of charge so as a thank you we decided to do a beach clean on one of their parks.

 Every year we look to do as many community events as we can to make an environmental impact and to make a difference.

-The donation will allow the unit’s cadets and volunteers to feel safer when carrying out activities.
-Each year our unit aims to achieve 1,290 hours of boating for our cadets and unfortunately from time to time we have to walk the boats down to the harbour, which includes going on the roads.
-This extra added protection will allow us to keep all our personnel safe and be seen.
+The donation of vests will allow the unit’s Cadets and volunteers to feel safer when carrying out activities.
+Each year the Sea Cadets aim to achieve 1,290 hours of boating for Cadets and at times have to walk the boats down to the harbour, which includes travelling on busy roads.
+This extra added protection will allow them to keep all personnel safe and be seen.